mattdotmiller/tidy_rotem_exports/README.md

 This script takes the exported TXT files from the ROTEM sigma ([https://werfen.com/au/en/haemostasis-diagnostics/rotem-sigma](https://werfen.com/au/en/haemostasis-diagnostics/rotem-sigma)) and tidies them.
 The output is consistent with Tidyverse principles of one row per patient/test and one cell per variable (see [https://en.wikipedia.org/wiki/Tidyverse](https://en.wikipedia.org/wiki/Tidyverse)).
 It also has a script to upload to a REDCap project.

-It is assumed that the patient's ID is in the ROTEM 'Patient ID' column.
+**It is assumed that the patient's ID is in the ROTEM 'Patient ID' column**

 *   STEP 1: Import the txt files.
 You will need to enter the path to the text files in the file.path command.
 A unique ID is created from the MRN and the start date and time of the fibtem channel.
 The MRN is kept in a separate column.
 The uni\_id is needed as a unique record\_id is needed for REDCap, as the MRN (which can be repeated if there is more than one ROTEM per patient) won't suffice as a record\_id for grouping purposes.